LilMortal/Projects/Landing Page/README.md

 3. Commit your changes: `git commit -am 'Add feature'`
 4. Push to the branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License.
-See LICENSE file for details.

 ## 📞 Support